Iran warns of crushing response, blames U.S. for regional tension

 President Donald Trump has stepped up sanctions against Iran since last year when he exited a 2015 nuclear pact between Iran and six world powers and reimposed sanctions that were lifted under the deal in return for Iran curbing its nuclear program.

+Trump tweeted on Wednesday that: “I have just instructed the Secretary of the Treasury to substantially increase Sanctions on the country of Iran!.”

+Representatives for the White House and the U.S. Department of the Treasury did not immediately respond to a request for comment.

-In response, Iran has gradually scaled back its commitments to limit uranium enrichment activity under the pact and plans to further breach it if European signatories fail to keep their promises to shield Iran’s economy from U.S. penalties.
+In retaliation to U.S. pressure, Iran has gradually scaled back its commitments to limit uranium enrichment activity under the pact and plans to further breach it if European signatories fail to keep their promises to shield Iran’s economy from U.S. penalties.

 Saudi Arabia said on Tuesday that more than half of its oil production, knocked out by the attacks, had been recovered and that production capacity at its targeted plants would be fully restored by the end of September.